khalid-hussain/shaheen/chap3.md

 prove fatal for all of them.

 The horsemen that were in-pursuit could hardly have reached in time to stop the horses.
-Suddenly, a contingent of 30 to 40 horsemen appeared from the forest in front and quickly reached close to the coach.
+Suddenly, a contingent of thirty to forty horsemen appeared from the forest in front and quickly reached close to the coach.
 Leading on a dark horse was a masked man, whose white robe was fluttering in the air.
-On the masked man's cue the rest of the horsemen raised their swords and while raising the slogans of "Allahu Akbar", diverted their attention towards the intercepting horsemen, who had changed their course after firing a few arrows at the coach.
+On the masked man's cue the rest of the horsemen raised their swords and while raising the slogans of "Allahu Akbar," diverted their attention towards the intercepting horsemen, who had changed their course after firing a few arrows at the coach.